-- 1. The Parties commit to encouraging, creating and maintaining a conducive environment for [responsible] investment on the basis of non-discrimination and mutual benefit.
-They shall streamline and accelerate administrative procedures and requirements, and support measures that create a predictable and secure investment climate, facilitate partnerships and promote private sector dialogue. - 2.
-The Parties agree to attract and retain sustainable [and responsible] public and private investment, including foreign direct investment, through blending, guarantees, and other innovative financial instruments in order to boost investor confidence.
+- The Parties commit to encouraging, creating and maintaining a conducive environment for responsible investment for mutual benefit.
+They shall streamline and accelerate administrative procedures and requirements, and support measures that create a predictable and secure investment climate, facilitate partnerships and promote private sector dialogue. - The Parties agree to attract and retain sustainable and responsible public and private investment, including foreign direct investment, through blending, guarantees, and other innovative financial instruments to boost investor confidence.
 They shall endeavour to provide investors with adequate and easily accessible information on business opportunities in both the European Union and the Pacific region. - 3.
-The Parties undertake to cooperate in facilitating investments through appropriate intervention mix, with focus on youth and women [including incubation centers, financing methods, training, extension support, promotion and marketing.]
+They undertake to cooperate in facilitating investments through appropriate intervention mix, with particular attention to youth and women.